 Ratchet & Clank 2016 left me feeling optimistic about the series as a whole, if not a little worried that Insomniac would be playing it safe by continuing to reimagine some of the legacy titles in the franchise.
 Thankfully, Ratchet & Clank: Rift Apart is not a direct sequel to the 2016 game; instead, it is more closely tied to the Future series of games that began life on PlayStation 3 in 2007, with Ratchet & Clank Future: Tools of Destruction.

-Those who missed out on those games and are worried about not fully understanding the plot of Rift Apart can rest assured in knowing that Ratchet & Clank: Rift Apart takes places years after the events of the last Future game and feels wholly original.
+Those who missed out on those games and are worried about not fully understanding the plot of Rift Apart can rest assured in knowing that Ratchet & Clank: Rift Apart takes place years after the events of the last Future game and feels wholly original.
 Aside from a few nods here and there to past characters that feel more like fan service for longtime fans rather than crucial elements that add to the overall narrative.

 “Fun while never overstaying their welcome…”